GadMo123/PatchPatch/frontend/README.md

 ## Development Status

 The frontend is actively being developed.
-While core game functionality is in place, UI refinements, animations, and additional features are still being improved.
+While core game functionality is in place, UI refinements, animations, and additional features are being improved constantly.